ghassen-mahmoud/FPGA_Decoder/README.md

 The decoder receives a 3-bit input and activates one of eight outputs according to the input value.
 The outputs follow a one-hot encoding scheme, where only one output is active at a time.

-## Objectives

-* Learn the FPGA design workflow
-* Develop combinational logic circuits in VHDL
-* Perform functional verification using a testbench
-* Apply pin assignments through Quartus constraint files
-* Program and test the design on a Cyclone V FPGA board

 ## Project Structure

 ```text